Paul Capdevielle

-Paul Capdevielle (January 15, 1842 – August 14, 1922) was mayor of New Orleans, Louisiana, from May 9, 1900, to December 5, 1904.
+Paul Capdevielle (January 15, 1842 – August 14, 1922) was an American politician who was mayor of New Orleans, Louisiana, from May 9, 1900, to December 5, 1904.

 Biography

 Of French descent, he was educated at the Jesuit College of New Orleans, graduating in 1861.
 He served in the Confederate Army in the American Civil War, in the New Orleans Guard Regiment of Infantry, then in Boone's Louisiana Artillery.
 He was captured at Port Hudson, Louisiana in July, 1863.
 Paroled shortly afterward, and subsequently exchanged, he entered Legardeur's artillery battery, and continued in the Confederate service till the close of the war, when he surrendered at Greensboro, North Carolina, returning to New Orleans on foot.

-He read law at the Tulane University Law School, graduating in 1868, and served as an attorney until 1892.
+He read law at the Tulane University Law School, graduating in 1868, and worked as an attorney until 1892.
 In 1892 he gave up the law to accept the presidency of the Merchants' Insurance Company, an important firm which was eventually liquidated.
 For thirteen years Capdevielle was its president.

 His political history began in 1877, when he was appointed to the State School Board by Governor Nicholls.
 While he was a member of this body the entire state school system was reorganized and put into effective operation.
 Subsequently, he was appointed a member of the New Orleans Levee Board.
 In the election of 1900 he was the nominee of the Regular Democratic Organization; he won with 19,366 votes versus 13,099 for his predecessor Walter C. Flower.

 His tenure as mayor was marked by the installation of the modern sewage and drainage system, by the Robert Charles race riots, and a visit by President William McKinley (the first US president to visit the city while in office).

 After his mayoral term, Capdevielle served as president of the New Orleans Public Library Board and as State Auditor of Public Accounts.
 He is buried in St. Louis Cemetery No. 2.